Buggermenot/Wordle-Solver/README.md

 # Wordle-Solver
-A simple autosolver for wordlecup.io
+A simple autosolver extension for wordlecup.io